aiven/devportal/docs/platform/concepts/service_backups.rst

 .. topic:: Part files

-    With the Aiven for Clickhouse's ReplicatedMergeTree table engine, each INSERT query results in creating a new file, so-called part, written only once and not modifiable.
+    With the Aiven for ClickHouse's ReplicatedMergeTree table engine, each INSERT query results in creating a new file, so-called part, written only once and not modifiable.

 Using part files allows incremental backups in Aiven for ClickHouse: only changed parts are backed up and files already available in the object storage are left out from the backup.